 An Australian-themed steak restaurant from the US, with a festive decor and lively atmosphere.

 This medium-sized prefectural antenna shop carries a good selection of sake from Akita as well as assorted local foods - mountain vegetables, pickles, and kiritambo (grilled pounded-rice cylinders).
-The attached restaurant (03-6450-3030) serves regional Akita cuisine, with prix-fixe menus starting at Y3000.
+The attached restaurant in back serves regional Akita cuisine, although the food can be hit or miss.

 First-rate Miyazaki chicken dishes, regional Kyushu fare and local shochu brands are the specialties at this reasonably priced, unpretentious Miyazaki-based izakaya chain.
 Budget around Y3000-4000 for dinner with drinks.
 [Go to branch review]